-- Magellanic penguins have distinct white bands over their eyes and black bands on their breasts and bellies.
+Magellanic penguins have distinct white bands over their eyes and black bands on their breasts and bellies.

-- Normally, these penguins breed in underground burrows.
+Normally, these penguins breed in underground burrows.
 However, when digging is not possible, they simply breed under the bushes.

 Northern Rockhopper Penguin (Eudyptes Moseleyi)

-Rockhopper penguins are previously classified as a single species.
+Rockhopper penguins were previously classified as a single species.
 However, due to more extensive analyses, this single taxon has been split into two species: the Northern Rockhopper penguin (Eudyptes moseleyi) and the Southern Rockhopper penguin (Eudyptes chrysocome).

-- The former is characterized by having a slightly longer and more prominent yellow stripe of feathers above its eyes.
+The former is characterized by having a slightly longer and more prominent yellow stripe of feathers above its eyes.
 In addition to that, its body is smaller and appears to have a greyish plumage color.

 Royal Penguin (Eudyptes Schlegeli)

-- The Royal penguin is widely distributed among the islands of Bishop, Clerk, and Macquarie Islands in Australia, Falkland Islands, South Sandwich Islands, and the Falkland Islands.
+The Royal penguin is widely distributed among the islands of Bishop, Clerk, and Macquarie Islands in Australia, Falkland Islands, South Sandwich Islands, and the Falkland Islands.

 Snares Penguin (Eudyptes Robustus)

-- Regarding physical appearance, this penguin species is characterized by having an upward yellow facial stripe of a feather that extends up to its bill, crest feather plumes, and a cone-shaped bill.
+Regarding physical appearance, this penguin species is characterized by having an upward yellow facial stripe of a feather that extends up to its bill, crest feather plumes, and a cone-shaped bill.

 Southern Rockhopper Penguin (Eudyptes Chrysocome)